 Academic Program Abroad

 The ISBA is a six week summer program in a modular format.
-Modules will last between 8 to 14 days and include a combination of learning in the classroom and experiential learning opportunities in the respective areas of study.
+Modules will include a combination of learning in the classroom and experiential learning opportunities in the respective areas of study.
 Modules include:

 Business, Innovation and Entrepreneurship in Israel